An actionable guide to maximizing the impact of corporate climate action

-Instead of stopping at offsets, we help your business maximize climate impact by decarbonizing the future.
+Instead of offsetting the past, we help your business decarbonize the future.

 Take your corporate climate action beyond net-zero

-Therefore, Giving Green encourages companies to move away from immediate net-zero goals and instead develop a meaningful business climate strategy that truly maximizes climate impact.
-Instead of offsetting the past, companies should focus on decarbonizing the future by investing in catalytic technologies in the company’s sector, and/or donating to high-impact climate nonprofits.
-For more detail on optimal climate strategies, please read our business white paper.
+Giving Green encourages companies to move away from immediate net-zero goals and instead develop a meaningful business climate strategy that truly maximizes climate impact.
+Instead of offsetting the past, companies should focus on decarbonizing the future.
+For more detail, please read our white paper on corporate climate action:

 Invest in catalytic carbon removal portfolios